-These and other examples in the Old Testament reveal several beautiful truths: (1) The Lord gave the predictions through His servants the prophets and fulfilled His

-Gerhard F. Hasel is dean of the Seventh-day Adventist Theological Seminary, Andrews University, Berrien Springs, Michigan. predictions in history (1 Kings 8:20; 12:15; 2 Samuel 7:25), so none of His predictions and promises failed (Joshua 21:45; 23:14; 1 Kings 8:56; 2 Kings 10:10).
-(2) The predictions were fulfilled in history in detail, point by point, so that every feature counts in its fulfilment.
-(3) Some predictions were fulfilled immediately (1 Kings 13:5; 13:24; 14:18; 17:6, 15), others within a few years (chapters 18:1; 22:1), others decades (2 Kings 9:24; 9:35, 36; 10:7) or centuries later (chap.
+These and other examples in the Old Testament reveal several beautiful truths: (1) The Lord gave the predictions through His servants the prophets and fulfilled His predictions in history (1 Kings 8:20; 12:15; 2 Sam.
+7:25), so none of His predictions and promises failed (Joshua 21:45; 23:14; 1 Kings 8:56; 2 Kings 10:10).
+(2) The predictions were fulfilled in history in detail, point by point, so that every feature counts in its fulfillment.
+(3) Some predictions were fulfilled immediately (1 Kings 13:5; 13:24; 14:18; 17:6, 15), others within a few years (chap.
+18:1; 22:1), others decades (2 Kings 9:24; 9:35, 36; 10:7) or centuries later (chap.
 17:6, 7, 22, 23).
 But whenever they were fulfilled it was with uncanny exactness.
 Thus the Lord establishes that He is Lord of time and history and that His revelation can be trusted.

-Messianic Prophecies
+Messianic prophecies

 Messianic prophecies interlace the Old Testament from its first pages onward.
-The earliest Messianic prophecy appeared from the mouth of God in the Garden of Eden (Genesis 3:15) after the entry of sin.
+The earliest Messianic prophecy appeared from the mouth of God in the Garden of Eden (Gen. 3:15) after the entry of sin.
 From then on Messianic predictions came at various times and through various prophets.
 Indeed, the proof from the Scriptures that Jesus of Nazareth was the predicted Messiah, or Christ, was a powerful means used by the disciples and apostles for convincing the Jews of the truth of Christianity.
-The Apostle Paul "powerfully refuted the Jews in public, demonstrating by the Scriptures that Jesus was the Christ."
-Acts 18:28, N.A.S.B.
+The apostle Paul "powerfully refuted the Jews in public, demonstrating by the Scriptures that Jesus was the Christ" (Acts 18:28, N.A.S.B.).